White House blames Russian spy agency SVR for SolarWinds hack: statement

 The National Security Agency, FBI and Cybersecurity Infrastructure Security Agency also revealed on Thursday that the SVR was exploiting five known computer software vulnerabilities.

-The announcement came with links to a series of related software patches by the companies who make those products, including VMware and Fortinet.
+The announcement came with links to a series of related software patches by the companies who make those products, including (VMW.N) VMware and (FTNT.O) Fortinet.

 “The vulnerabilities in today’s release are part of the SVR’s toolkit to target networks across the government and private sectors.
 We need to make SVR’s job harder by taking them away,” Rob Joyce, NSA director of cybersecurity, said.